Guide to Assessments

 Star Spanish: If your student is in a dual language or one-way Spanish immersion program and took the Spanish version of Star, you will see percentile rank but not proficiency level because Star has not yet mapped the Spanish version of the test to the state Smarter Balanced Assessment.
 The percentile rank shows how your student scored compared to students nationally who took the Spanish version of Star.

-If your child’s scaled score changed dramatically from last year to this year, it is likely due to the switch from Enterprise to Unified scales and is not a cause for alarm.
+If your child’s scaled score changed dramatically from 2020-21 to 2021-22 it is likely due to the switch from Enterprise to Unified scales and is not a cause for alarm.
 Please use proficiency level or percentile rank to get a sense of your child’s progress over time.

 - Course Catalog

 - Learning Resources for Students and Families

 - Literacy and Dyslexia Screening and Instructional Supports